 The Integrated European Long-term Ecosystem, Critical Zone & Socio-ecological Research Infrastructure (eLTER - external link) aims to provide a European distributed infrastructure of long-term research sites for multiple use in the fields of ecosystem, critical zone, and socio-ecological research.

-eLTER is an emerging ESFRI project, and is currently funded as an IA project.
+eLTER entered the 2018 roadmap and is currently preparing a proposal for a Preparatory Phase Project (PPP).
 NERC's involvement with eLTER is managed by the Centre for Ecology & Hydrology (CEH).